 O filho mais velho escreveu a seu pae queixando-se de não poder viver com seu irmão, temeroso do genio sanguinario d'elle.

-The eldest son wrote to his father complaining that he cannot live with his brother, fearing his violent temper.
+The eldest son wrote to his father complaining that he could not live with his brother, fearing his violent temper.

 Conta que a cada passo se vê ameaçado na vida, porque Simão emprega em pistolas o dinheiro dos livros, e convive com os mais famosos perturbadores da academia, e corre de noite as ruas insultando os habitantes e provocando-os á luta com assuadas.

-He writes that at every step he feels threatened in life, as Simão spends the money meant for books on pistols, and associates with the most notorious troublemakers in the academy, roaming the streets at night insulting the locals and provoking them to fights with his fists.
+He reports that he is constantly threatened in his life, because Simão spends money on pistols instead of books, and associates with the most notorious troublemakers in the academy, and runs the streets at night insulting the inhabitants and provoking them to fights with knives.

 O corregedor admira a bravura de seu filho Simão, e diz á consternada mãe que o rapaz é a figura e o genio de seu bisavô Paulo Botelho Correia, o mais valente fidalgo que déra Traz-os-Montes.

-The corregent admires the courage of his son Simão and tells the distraught mother that the boy is the image and genius of his great-grandfather Paulo Botelho Correia, the bravest nobleman from Traz-os-Montes.
+The court commissioner admires the bravery of his son Simão, and tells the dismayed mother that the boy is the figure and the genius of his great-grandfather Paulo Botelho Correia, the most valiant nobleman who ever existed in Traz-os-Montes.

 Manoel, cada vez mais aterrado das arremettidas de Simão, sáe de Coimbra antes de ferias, e vai a Vizeu queixar-se, e pedir que lhe dê seu pae outro destino.

-Manoel, increasingly terrified of Simão's reckless behavior, leaves Coimbra before the holidays and goes to Vizeu to complain and ask his father to give him a different destiny.
+Manoel, increasingly terrified by Simão's outbursts, leaves Coimbra before the holidays and goes to Viseu to complain and ask his father to give him another destination.

 D. Rita quer que seu filho seja cadete de cavallaria.